| Title: | Fit, Simulate and Diagnose Exponential-Family Models for Multiple or Multilayer Networks |

 networks have missing values, the term will stop with an

 error.
-This can be avoided by pre-filtering with subset
+This can be avoided by pre-filtering with subset, which

 controls which networks are affected by the term.